 What is a Keystone Species?

-The term keystone species has been around for decades and refers to species with significant influence in their natural environment.
-So much so that they are critical to maintaining the diversity and stability of an ecosystem.
-Keystones are not always the most abundant species in the ecosystem, but their existence greatly impacts the local food web.
+The term keystone species has been around for decades and refers to species with significant influence in their natural environment – so much so that they are critical to maintaining the diversity and stability of an ecosystem.
+Keystones are not always the most abundant species in the ecosystem, but their existence has a big impact on the local food web.

 Dominant species are those that are most abundant in a community, or have the highest biomass.
 Keystone species exert a strong influence on a community by their ecological roles, or niches.
 In contrast to dominant species, they are not necessarily the most abundant.

 Which Native Plants are Keystone Species?

 Keystone species are defined by "ecoregion."
 The keystone plants listed on our website are members of the Eastern Temperate Forest ecoregion, and some also inhabit the Great Plains, or Northern Forest ecoregions.
 Explore the National Wildlife Fedederation website for complete list of Keystone plants by ecoregion.